hivsuper/learning-journey/README.md

-All the projects are built on Java 8 and apache maven 3.3.9
+All the projects are built on Java 8 and apache maven 3.3.9 unless otherwise stated

 ----------------------------------------------------
 # bcp-test